Most dog owners love to see and take pictures of their dogs. We need to journal our dog’s journey through life visually.

 To get great pictures, use these dog photo tricks.

-Dog photo tricks: Keep camera handy
+Dog photo tricks: Keep your camera handy

 Keep your camera handy and ready to go.